Zakat Calculator

 Secondary Zakat: Zakat al-Fitr (Sadaqah al-Fitr)

-Moreover, to the annual Zakat on wealth, Zakat al-Fitr is compulsory at the end of Ramadan.
-This charity is specifically distributed in the form of basic foods (e.g., dates, grains, raisins) on behalf of each family member.
+Moreover, in addition to the annual Zakat on wealth, Zakat al-Fitr is compulsory at the end of Ramadan.
+Each family member specifically receives this charity in the form of basic foods such as dates, grains, and raisins.
 The quantity is normally one Saa’ (about two handfuls) of food, as per the guidelines of the Prophet’s (PBUH) companions.

 Conclusion